Artscape is a not-for-profit organization that

 Toronto-based Artscape is a not-for-profit urban development organization that makes space for creativity and transforms communities.

 Since its beginning in 1986, Artscape has become recognized as an international leader in creative placemaking, a practice that leverages the power of art, culture and creativity to catalyze change, growth and transformation of place.
-Artscape achieves its mission through developing and managing 11 unique cultural facilities—including community cultural hubs, multi-purpose creative spaces and artist live/work projects—and by delivering programs and services that create the conditions for artists to thrive.
+Artscape achieves its mission through developing and managing a growing portfolio of unique cultural facilities—including community cultural hubs, multi-purpose creative spaces and artist live/work projects—and by delivering programs and services that create the conditions for artists to thrive.

 Every day, Artscape spaces come alive with the ideas and passion of the 149 organizations and 2,600+ people who work and/or live within our portfolio of buildings.
 Forty-two public venues pulse with the energy of the 190,000+ people who take part in exhibitions and performances annually and the thousands more who participate in our programs, tenant-driven activities and city-wide events.
 Every year, we deliver a plethora of benefits including millions in economic savings to the community.

 Over the past year these benefits included:

 Our success is driven by our ability to work effectively across disciplines to align values, leadership, investment and public policy.
 We work constantly to expand our portfolio, share our expertise and advance the field, offering training, mentoring and coaching, and learning opportunities through our Creative Placemaking Lab and tools and resources on http://ArtscapeDIY.ca.

 Get all the details on upcoming creative placemaking initiatives in Momentum, our latest annual publication available here.